efost7873/integratedvaluearchitecture.com/index.md

       <div class="card">
         <h3>Step 1.
 Diagnostic</h3>
         <p>
           IVA maps the existing structure.
-It identifies distortions created by financial dominance, fragmented data, misaligned authority, and unmanaged externalities.
+It identifies how decisions move, how authority is distributed, and where structural risks may be emerging.
         </p>
       </div>

       <div class="card">
         <h3>Step 2.
 Implementation</h3>
         <p>
           The five ledgers are defined for your organization.
-Metrics, evidence requirements, decision rights, and reporting pathways are designed as a single governance system.
+Governance, reporting pathways, and structural roles are designed as a single system.
         </p>
       </div>

       <div class="card">
         <h3>Step 3.
 Evaluation and Ongoing Support</h3>
         <p>
-          Structural waste is removed.
-Authority, incentives, and capacity are realigned with strategy.
-IVA provides ongoing support to maintain structural integrity over time.
+          IVA provides continued support to maintain structural integrity and ensure the architecture holds under pressure.
         </p>
       </div>